 Leftovers: Store leftovers in a airtight container in a fridge for up to 5 days.

 Reheat refrigerated meatballs: Hands down, the best way to reheat meatballs is to slice them in half, then griddle cut side down in a skillet.
-Heat 1 Tbsp olive oil or canola oil over medium-high heat in a small skillet.
+Heat a tablespoon of oil over medium-high heat in a skillet.
 When hot, add meatballs cut side down and cook 1-2 minutes until browned and crispy.
-Flip each halved meatball over and cook another 1 minute.
+Flip each over and cook for 1 minute more.
 Serve and enjoy!
 If you’d rather reheat in a microwave, warm for 1-2 minutes on high heat.

 Reheat from frozen: Either allow to defrost overnight in a refrigerator or on a counter until thawed, then place on a microwave safe plate and heat on high for 1-2 minutes, until fully defrosted and warm throughout.
 You can also add thawed meatballs directly to your favorite marinara sauce and warm on a stove top in a sauce pan.

-If you make our Ground Chicken Meatballs recipe, please let us know by leaving a review and rating below!
+If you make my Ground Chicken Meatballs recipe, please let us know by leaving a review and rating below!

 Equipment